How to download or upload file in PHP

 echo "Invalid File Type";

-// move the uploaded (temporary) file to the specified destination
+// Move the uploaded file to the specified destination

 if (move_uploaded_file($file, $destination)) {